gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy hugged her back.
 "I was scared too."
-She sniffled.
+She kissed the top of her sister's head.
-"But remember what Mama always says.
+"But it's like Mama always says.
 If you can't give up, you have to keep going.
 Come on."

-Squelching her foot back into her boot, she took her sister's paw, and was only mildly surprised when Dockety took her other paw with its smaller manipulator.
+She squelched her foot back into her boot and took her sister's paw.
 Side by side,
 they descended into the unknown.